nasser00/Naveen-project/README.md

 ## Why to use the PyInvGeo package:

-1) the package is not heavily dependent on third-party solvers and libraries
+1) The package is not heavily dependent on third-party solvers and libraries

-2) all the codes are easily accessible
+2) All the codes are easily accessible

 3) Development of new codes and ideas is easy